Monongahela culture: Location

 Clip of 1656 (3) LE CANADA OU NOUVELLE FRANCE &C. by Nicolas Sanson.
-In the Huron Iroquoian dialect, Akounake means "people of a strange language", and Attiouandron means "people of a similar language" (see lower part of map).
+In the Wendat (Huron) Iroquoian language, Akounake means "people of a strange language", and Attiouandron means "people of a similar language" (see lower part of map).
 Various "Smith Maps" by Captain John Smith, note the Virginia Indians refer to those to the west of the Allegheny Mountains as Messawomeck.
 Riviere de la Ronceverte (Greenbrier River) scholars assert the early French Jesuits did not see the main Ohio River during these decades.

 The Monongahela culture extended in the area of the upper Ohio River system that includes the Monongahela, Youghiogheny and Casselman tributary rivers.
 Their region was of western Pennsylvania and the adjoining areas of eastern Ohio, West Virginia, and western Maryland.
 Nearly four hundred archeological sites have been recorded.
 The culture was contemporaneous to the bordering Fort Ancient culture in the Ohio Valley.

-The Monongahela is a Late Woodland horizon that coincides with the Mingo homeland and distinguishes it from the Iroquois League homeland, centered in present-day New York state.
+The Monongahela is a Late Woodland horizon that coincides with the Massawomeck people, and after the end of the Monongahela culture coincides with homeland of the Haudenosaunee League migrants to Ohio termed Mingo.
 Monongahela villages originated on flood plains, but by 1250, the people had migrated to the watershed highlands and often lived on gaps between ridges.
 Archaeologists speculate that the move to these areas, and construction of larger, fortified villages at this time was a symptom of intergroup warfare.

 The Fort Hill Site (46MG12) in Morgantown, West Virginia is a nearly 5 acre archeological site that includes what appears to be a Monongahela village.
 The site has good preservation.
 A human burial, animal bones, bone beads, a marginella-shell bead, shell-tempered pottery and triangular arrow points have been recovered during excavations at the site.
 In 2002 the site was endangered with destruction by commercial development.

 The majority of the 18 known sites within the Osage USGS Quadrangle and the Blacksville USGS Quadrangle on the environs of the Pennsylvania and West Virginia border are of the Monongahela Culture.
 The Worley village Complex (46Mg23) dates to about AD 900.
 It is located within the Blacksville USGS Quadrangle, as is the recently found Wana village site, which was revealed by infrared photography.
 A field test at the Wana site confirmed pottery, shell, and flint present.
 It has not yet been studied.

 The LaPoe (46Mg21) village complex in Monongalia County, West Virginia is a circular village occupied during the 16th and 17th centuries, with trade items recovered.
 Nearby LaPoe, 46Mg18 is a stone burial mound.
 Also located at LaPoe is the village site 46Mg20.
 Pyle Farm, 46Mg15, is a late prehistoric village site that is located in the Osage USGS Quadrangle.
 In addition, hundreds of undocumented archeological sites exist in the Dunkard Creek Watershed of Greene County, Pennsylvania and Monongalia County, West Virginia.